Is TransUnion (NYSE:TRU) an excellent stock to buy at the moment? - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Aug 04 when Cartwright Christopher A bought 25,000 shares for $79.42 per share.
 The transaction valued at 1,985,450 led to the insider holds 226,410 shares of the business.

 BOSWORTH WILLIAM sold 405 shares of TRU for $31,882 on Jun 13.
 The Director now owns 5,399 shares after completing the transaction at $78.72 per share.
 On Mar 30, another insider, Cello Todd M, who serves as the EVP & CFO of the company, sold 244 shares for $105.00 each.
 As a result, the insider received 25,620 and left with 73,442 shares of the company.